 Advantage: proponents say that this ensures a well-defined UE behavior.
 Note that network would need to schedule PUCCH resource by the time PUSCH is scheduled i.e. UE needs to know PUCCH resource at time DCI for PUSCH is received.

-Alt 3-2: UE does not multiplex HARQ-ACK in any of the PUSCH repetitions: CATT
+Alt 3-2: UE does not multiplex HARQ-ACK in any of the PUSCH repetitions: CATT, QC

 Advantage: proponents say that this option follows the agreement in RAN1 #94 for slot-level case as shown below: